bluebaaron/soothing32plus/README.md

 ---

 #### This Mod Is a Fork
-Zughy has closed contributions to Soothing 32 and indicated that they will likely remain so.
+Zughy has closed contributions to Soothing 32 and indicated that they will likely remain so permanently.
 Soothing32plus is a fork, made at his suggestion, in order to extend support for additional mods.